awhewell/owin/README.md

 ### Middleware vs. Stream Manipulators

-The OWIN spec defines middleware, tasks that are chained together to form the processing pipeline for a web request.
+The Microsoft OWIN library breaks middleware into discrete functions that are chained together to form the processing pipeline for a web request.

-The Owin package adds the concept of stream manipulators.
-Virtual Radar Server has a requirement for tasks that modify the response that middleware creates.
-The `IPipelineBuilderEnvironment` object has a method called `UseStreamManipulator` which tasks a AppFunc middleware function.
+The **Owin** package adds the concept of stream manipulators.
+Virtual Radar Server has a requirement for tasks that modify the response that middleware creates - for example, a task that might compress the result if the request asked for compression.
+These tasks differ from normal middleware in that they must not be skippable.
+Normal middleware will not be called if an earlier middleware function decided not to call the next middleware in the chain.
+That can't happen with stream manipulators, they are always called regardless of what happened in the middleware chain.

-Stream manipulators are identical to middleware in all but two aspects:
+The `IPipelineBuilderEnvironment` object has a method called `UseStreamManipulatorBuilder` which creates an AppFunc middleware function.
+Stream manipulators are identical to middleware in all but three aspects:

 1. They have their own set of priorities and are always called *after* the middleware chain has been called.

+2. The builder is passed a "next" AppFunc, just like a middleware builder.
+However, this "next" AppFunc is a stub.
+It does not matter whether the stream manipulator AppFunc calls it or not, it will not influence whether the other stream manipulators get called.

-2. If a stream manipulator is registered then the `IPipeline` object will replace the response stream with a memory stream.
-It will copy the content of the memory stream back to the original environment stream once all of the stream manipulators have finished running.
+3. If a stream manipulator is registered then the `IPipeline` implementation will replace the response stream with a memory stream.
+It will copy the content of the memory stream back to the original response stream once all of the stream manipulators have finished running.

    The switching out of the host's response stream with a memory stream lets stream manipulators work with hosts that use a forward-only response stream.

 ## Building and Running the Server

-The **Owin** package only deals with building the pipeline and processing the pipeline.
+The **Owin** package only deals with building and processing the pipeline.
 It declares an interface for hosts (`IHost`) but it does not contain an implementation.

 As of time of writing there are two implementations of `IHost`: